-Around June 2018, we wrote about the case of Castro-Tum, where the Attorney General held that Immigration Judge’s (IJ’s) and the Board of Immigration Appeals (BIA) do not have the general authority to suspend indefinitely immigration proceedings by the administrative closure.
+Around June 2018, we wrote about the case of Castro-Tum, where it was held that Immigration Judge’s (IJ’s) and the Board of Immigration Appeals (BIA) do not have the general authority to suspend indefinitely immigration proceedings by administratively closing a case.

-The BIA has held that admin closure “is available to an Immigration Judge and the Board, [and] it is used to temporarily remove a case from an Immigration Judge’s active calendar or from the Board’s docket.”
+Administrative closure “is available in court and it is used to temporarily remove a case from an Immigration Judge’s active calendar or from the Board’s docket.”

 Administrative closure does not provide the noncitizen with any kind of permanent or temporary status.
 It simply removes the case from the active calendar, which temporarily pauses the case until either party asks for the case to be “re-calendared.”